Primary grammar glossary for parents

 A root word is a basic word with no prefix or suffix added to it.
 By adding prefixes and suffixes to a root word we can change its meaning.

 A sentence is one word or a group of words that makes sense by itself (a grammatical unit).
 Sentences begin with a capital letter and end with a full stop, a question mark or an exclamation point.
-Sentences usually contain a subject (doing something) and a verb (what is being done).
+There are four types of sentence: statements, commands, questions and exclamations.

 A simple sentence has a subject and one verb.
 A compound sentence is formed when you join two main clauses with a connective.
 A complex sentence is formed when you join a main clause and a subordinate clause with a connective.